 Always check the purchase price of the item you want to sell in the Amazon Revenue Calculator to see how much profit you will make after Amazon assesses their fees.

-You may need to negotiate with a supplier to get the costs down.
+You may need to negotiate with a supplier to get the costs down and set a competitive price.
 Ecomcrew has a great guide for contracting and negotiating with Alibaba suppliers.

 What is Minimum Order Quantity